Murray Mallee: Details

 The Murray Mallee area is predominantly a vast plain of low elevation, with sandhills and gentle undulating sandy rises, interspersed by flats.
 The annual rainfall ranges from approximately 250 mm in the north to 400 mm further south.

+Early European explorers described it as barren, desert country.
 The area was very lightly populated, with marginal pastoral runs of sheep at low stocking rates, until the beginning of the 20th century.
 Artesian water was discovered at moderate depth, and 707 km of railways were opened, mainly in the 1910s, to make shipping of grain economically feasible.

 The first railway was the Pinnaroo line in 1906 from Tailem Bend on the main Melbourne–Adelaide railway.
 The success of this line led to construction in 1913 of the Barmera railway line, curtailed at that stage on the south bank of the Murray at Paringa.
 Before that line had been completed, the government approved a number of lines from it.
 These included the Peebinga railway line into the land between the new line and the Pinnaroo line, and lines to Loxton and Waikerie.
 Finally, the Yinkanie railway line, opened in 1925.
 All lines have now closed due to the declining use of railways for grain transport in the area.